Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary

 In the remainder of the paper, we assume that the QBAFs are trees as in Example~\ref{ex:simple} (and thus acyclic graphs) for claim $a$.

-To construct a combined QBAF that satisfies the properties in Definition~\ref{def:combine}, we define a bottom-up algorithm that clusters arguments layer by layer, based on the similarity function.
+To construct a combined QBAF satisfying Definition~\ref{def:combine}, we define a bottom-up algorithm that clusters arguments layer by layer, based on the similarity function.
 The Multi-Agent QBAF Combinator algorithm starts from a given claim argument $a$ and then clusters its supporters and attackers, recursively clustering their children, until the maximum depth of the input QBAFs is reached.
 For each cluster, the algorithm aggregates their base scores.

 Lines 1-2 initialise the combined QBAF $\mathcal{Q}^*$ with singleton clusters for every argument in the union QBAF $x\in\mathcal{X}$.
 We set the `previous layer' to $\{a\}$ the root, which represents the parent arguments in the previous layer.
-The algorithm then executes recursively layer by layer, Lines 4-15 merge clusters in $\mathcal{X}^*$ and build a set of clusters `merged' at the current depth.
+The algorithm then executes recursively layer by layer, Lines 4-12 merge clusters in $\mathcal{X}^*$ and build a set of clusters `merged' at the current depth.
 Arguments are in the same cluster if they support or attack the same parent argument and are similar.
 Otherwise, they are placed in separate clusters.
-Lines 16-24 add the relation between `merged' clusters to the combined QBAF, and assign clusters their aggregated base score.
-Line 25 updates `previous layer' to contain all merged arguments in the previous layer, enabling the algorithm to iterate to the next layer.
+Lines 13-18 add the relation between `merged' clusters to the combined QBAF, and assign clusters their aggregated base score.
+Line 19 updates `previous layer' to contain all merged arguments in the previous layer, enabling the algorithm to iterate to the next layer.